 42. Sand any uneven spots on the body filler with a sanding block.
 Once the shaping is done, we recommend you leave the flares off until they’re painted, but whenever you bolt them on, DO NOT over-tighten the nuts!
 DO NOT use an impact wrench!

 38.Sand any uneven spots on the body filler with a sanding block, to get a smooth surface and smooth edges.
 Remove the masking tape from the Jeep.
 Once the shaping is done, we recommend you leave the flares off until they’re painted, but whenever it is you bolt them on,

 Sealing, Painting, and Mounting

-39. Use a waterproof caulking or metal filler (like USC all-metal©) to fill in any slits or gaps in the wheel wells.
+43. Use a waterproof caulking or metal filler (like USC all-metal©) to fill in any slits or gaps in the wheel wells.
 Allow to cure.
+Sand until desired finish.

-40. Tape off and cover your vehicle, tires, shocks, springs, etc., leaving the edge of the fender exposed, but do not expose past the bolt holes for your X-Max Fender Flares.
+44. Tape off and cover your vehicle, tires, shocks, springs, etc., leaving the edge of the fender exposed.
+We suggest taping just above the bolt holes so that they get coated and help to prevent rusting.

-41. Use a spray can of rubberized undercoating, and apply a layer on the edge of the fender, and the inside of the wheel well, to protect the metal from corrosion.
+45. Use a spray can of rubberized undercoating and apply a layer on the edge of the fender, and the inside of the wheel well, to protect the metal from corrosion.

-44. Mount your fender flares, using the rubber washers and nylon lock nuts included with your X-Max Fender Flares (11mm wrench).
+48. Mount your fender flares, using the rubber washers, washers, and nylon lock nuts included with your X-Max Fender Flares (11mm wrench).
+(Rubber washer goes against the body then metal washer.)
 Again, DO NOT over-tighten the nuts!
 As you tighten the nuts, try to spin the washer with your fingers.
 Once the washer is snug, and you cannot spin it by hand, the nylon locking nuts will hold securely.
-Over-tightening may warp your body, or break the bolt loose from the flare.
+Over-tightening may warp your body.

 Sweet!
 Now send us YOUR photos!